 Connecting to the PlanetScale database

 PlanetScale is a MySQL-compatible serverless database.
 You can easily create and connect to a MySQL database with an amazing developer experience.
-You can use one free database using a PlanetScale account.
 After logging in, an organization is automatically created for you.
 Next, we’ll create and connect to a database.

 First, click the "Create a database" button and choose a name and region for your database.